IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States are also required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
 If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
 This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^117]

-#### remedy
-> Article 2, paragraph 3, requires that in addition to effective protection of Covenant rights States Parties must ensure that individuals also have accessible and effective remedies to vindicate those rights\...
-> Administrative mechanisms are particularly required to give effect to the general obligation to investigate allegations of violations promptly, thoroughly and effectively through independent and impartial bodies.
-National human rights institutions, endowed with appropriate powers, can contribute to this end.
-A failure by a State Party to investigate allegations of violations could in and of itself give rise to a separate breach of the Covenant.
-Cessation of an ongoing violation is an essential element of the right to an effective remedy.[^118]

 ##### Monitoring
 the application of laws and policies is necessary to protect men from discrimination.